DJFancyAl/solseum-nft-generator/README.md

 - To create normal female nfts run a command similar to this `py main.py -f -p 1200`
 - To create man nfts with SaturnRings run a command similar to this `py main.py -m -s -p 900`
 - To create female nfts with SaturnRings run a command similar to this `py main.py -f -s -p 900`
-- To create Moonbrain nfts (man only) run a command similar to this `py main.py -b -p 800`
+- To create Moonbrain nfts run a command similar to this `py main.py -m -b -p 800`

 ### Creating Extra NFTS